jnillius/edument-aws-workshop/EXERCISES.md

         // macOS.
         ab -n 10 -m POST http://<AWS_URL>/content

-In the AWS Console, view the logs for the _TMS Content_ service (and its two instances).
-You should see that after fault injection, _all_ subsequent requests are forwarded to the healthy instance.
+In the AWS Console, view the logs for the _TMS Content_ service (and its two tasks).
+You should see that after fault injection, _all_ subsequent requests are forwarded to the healthy task.

 ## Exercise 3: PubSub
 In this exercise, a [Worker Service](https://aws.github.io/copilot-cli/docs/concepts/services/#worker-service) for processing content requests is created and deployed.